-Precise ADR reporting rates, whether at the local level, or through national reporting systems, are unknown but are estimated to be approximately 10-20% (12, 19, 20).
+Precise ADR reporting rates are unknown but are estimated to be approximately 10-20% (12, 19, 20).
 Data collection and reporting varies in different settings.
 For example, ADRs measured in a hospital setting have been estimated at 86%, while the rate in outpatient settings may be 16% to 48% (21-25).
 Further differences may be seen in observational as well as experimental studies, all of which suffer from underreporting (12).
 Problems arise with differences in reporting rates, imprecise evaluation and estimation of ADRs and a scarcity of recent studies to describe ADR rates (3, 26-29).
 The following subsections detail some of these limitations.

 1.1.1 ADRs reported in primary literature

-DIDs and systematic reviews rely on primary literature, such as reports of randomized controlled trials (RCTs), although they may not be the most appropriate study design to capture ADRs, and it is often impractical, expensive, or ethically difficult to investigate rare, long-term adverse effects with RCTs.
+DIDs and systematic reviews rely on primary literature, such as reports of randomized controlled trials (RCTs).
+RCTs may not be the most appropriate study design to capture ADRs.
 In general, RCTs are designed and powered to explore efficacy and often are not large enough nor have sufficient follow-up to identify rare, long-term ADRs, or ADRs that occur after the drug has been discontinued.
 RCT data may be limited if trials exclude specific patient populations such as children, elderly, pregnant women, patients with multiple diseases, and those with potential drug interactions.
 Aggregating data from RCTs is another method to examine the association between medications and ADRs.
 Systematic reviews aim to identify, evaluate and summarise findings of relevant studies, mostly RCTs.
 When appropriately conducted, they provide reliable estimates about the effects (beneficial and adverse) of interventions.

 Detection of ADRs through observational studies can be problematic because they are typically not designed with ADR detection as the primary outcome.
 Pharmacoepidemiologic (PE) studies measure the effects and ADRs of drugs in large populations.
 PE studies may use secondary data sources such as administrative health claims databases (30).
 Health claims are a robust source of real world data, yet the databases were not designed to detect ADRs.
 These observational studies may be valuable for hypotheses generation, education applications, and even pharmacovigilance, yet it is difficult to establish cause and effect relationships, the opportunity for bias is great, and they rank low in evidence-based medicine.
 More common are case series and case reports, which rely on researchers or motivated clinicians to investigate, evaluate, and report the case(s) (31).